Ndivhoniswani/Access-to-drinking-water-project/README.md

 # Water_Problem_Project

 ### Project Overview
-We'll be investigating the access to afffordable drinking water.
-Part 1 of the project is about understaning the data and part 2 is about transforming the data.
+We'll be investigating the access to affordable drinking water.
+Part 1 of the project is about understanding the data and part 2 is about transforming the data.

 ### Data Source
 - Estimate on the use of water (2020) dataset.